Near Eastern Studies

 The Department of Near Eastern Studies introduces students to the study of the history, languages, religions, literatures, politics and cultures of the Near East region, broadly defined to include not just the Middle East (the Arab world, Turkey, Israel and Iran), but also North Africa, South Asia, Central Asia and the Caucasus.
 As an area studies department, our perspective on the region is multidisciplinary, drawing upon a range of approaches from the humanities and the social sciences.
 NES majors gain an understanding of the region through courses that cover a range of time periods, regional interests and disciplinary methods.

-Students in Near Eastern Studies will gain competence in one or more Near Eastern language, acquiring core communication skills and learning to conduct research in primary sources in Arabic, Turkish, Persian and/or Hebrew.
-NES students learn to view the region through multiple lenses, learning to think transhistorically through coursework that focuses on both the premodern and the modern periods, and to engage in interdisciplinary projects through exposure to diverse academic approaches.
+Students in Near Eastern studies will gain competence in one or more Near Eastern language, acquiring core communication skills and learning to conduct research in primary sources in Arabic, Turkish, Persian and/or Hebrew.
+NES students learn to view the region through multiple lenses, learning to think trans-historically through coursework that focuses on both the premodern and the modern periods, and to engage in interdisciplinary projects through exposure to diverse academic approaches.
 Through this approach, students are encouraged to go beyond the headlines, thinking critically about the representation of the Near East in academic and popular settings.
 Beyond core training in language and area studies, students pursue their research through a course of study tailored to their own regional and disciplinary interests.
 In their independent work, students have the opportunity to engage in original archival and field research.
 By focusing on skills like the close reading of primary sources, formal analysis of visual and material culture, conducting archival and field research, and clear expression in both oral and written presentation, students are trained to conduct analysis on the Near East in multiple settings, including academia, government, the public and private sectors and social organizations.

 Advanced Placement

 Advanced placement is available in all of the languages offered by the department.
 Students seeking advanced placement in Arabic should follow the procedures for online language placement testing on Canvas.
 Students seeking advanced placement in Persian or Turkish should consult the director of undergraduate studies to arrange for testing with the appropriate language instructor.
 Students seeking advanced placement in Hebrew should follow the procedures for online language placement testing on Canvas.
-A student with a Hebrew subject test score of 760 or a high score on the departmental Hebrew placement examination week will be considered to have satisfied the A.B. language requirement and to be eligible for placement in a 300-level course.
+A student with a Hebrew subject test score of 760 or a high score on the departmental Hebrew placement examination will be considered to have satisfied the A.B. language requirement and to be eligible for placement in a 300-level course.

 Prerequisites